 Appealing a Decision

 If you did file an application for Social Security Disability on your own and were denied, please contact our office immediately to discuss appealing the denial.
-A Request for Hearing must be filed within 60 days after the date of the decision.
+A Request for Reconsideration and/or a Request for Hearing must be filed within 60 days after the date of the decision.